A Multi-Perspective Benchmark and Moderation Model for Evaluating Safety and Adversarial Robustness: Results and Discussion

 Analysis shows that the moderators struggle to dominate performance across all safety categories.
-Llama Guard3 excels on Xtest (0.904), indicating strong detection of exaggerated or edge-case prompts, but remains underperformed for PolygloToxicity, OILD, and TweetEval, highlighting limited understanding when dealing with more nuanced datasets.
+Llama Guard3 excels on Xtest (0.904), indicating strong detection of exaggerated or edge-case prompts, but underperforms on PolygloToxicity, OLID, and TweetEval, highlighting limited understanding of more nuanced datasets.
 OpenAI leads on OLID (0.73) and PolygloToxicity (0.78), showing strong rule-based consistency but slightly weaker performance on TweetEval.

 \textbf{GGuard} achieves the best overall average (0.782), while leading on TweetEval (0.72) and HateCheck (0.87) and performing close to other moderators for the remaining datasets, reflecting robust performance across both domain-specific and general social datasets.
-Its ability to generalize across categories---despite limited exposure to each specific domain---demonstrates the advantage of unified, multi-perspective safety training and evaluation. \end{itemize}
+Its ability to generalize across categories despite limited exposure to each domain demonstrates the advantage of unified, multi-perspective safety training and evaluation.